hamersaw/conduit-poc/README.md

     report metrics on taskservice queue length so frontend doesn't have to choose randomly should improve speed significantly - otherwise if all are empty use a default (so long polls get work quick) **frontend, taskservice, and database can scale independently**

+    2022-04-15
+    need separate queue manager to dynamically read queue statistics from redis and create / delete queues from different servers if it dies -> we lose the dynamic scalability until it comes back up (no big deal)

+        IncreaseQueueReplicas
+        DecreaseQueueReplicas

+when reloading the buffer use "lease expiration < NOW && heartbeat_expiration < NOW"